Request a Free 5-Minute Phone Appointment

 Therefore, it is important to make plans for your future now.
 Careful planning can make the costs of long-term care affordable.
 Attorney George Lovett has been assisting the residents of Centerville plan for their future needs for many years.
 He has been named a specialist in estate planning, trust, and probate law by the Ohio State Bar Association.
 Mr. Lovett has the skills and experience you want in an attorney who is guiding you in something as important as planning for your future long-term care.
 Contact Lovett & House by calling (937) 429-7730 to schedule an appointment to discuss your estate plan.

-Serving Centerville, Ohio Residents with Sound Legal Advice
+Serving Centerville, Ohio Residents for Over 30 Years

 Lovett & House is proud to be a member of the Centerville community.
 Encompassing parts of both Greene and Montgomery counties, Centerville is a thriving and growing city in the metropolitan area of Dayton.
 Founded in 1796, as “Centreville” by Benjamin Robbins, the U. S. Post Office changed the spelling to Centerville in 1900.
 Even though the town was founded in the late 1700s, it was not formally incorporated until 1968.
 Centerville offers a We are proud to serve the residents of Centerville when they need experienced legal counsel related to matters regarding estate planning and long-term care or nursing home planning.